CliMA/CliMAgen.jl/README.md

-# Downscaling
+# CliMAgen

-This repository containns CliMA's superesolution/downscaling tools and technologies.
+This repository contains CliMA's superesolution/downscaling tools and technologies.